gvwilson/sdxjs/page-templates/index.md

     cap: 'Using the Visitor pattern to evaluate a page template.'
 }) %>

-The `Expander` class is a `Visitor` and uses an `Env`.
+The `Expander` class is specialization of `Visitor` that uses an `Env` to keep track of variables.
-It loads a handler for each type of special node we support---we will write these in a moment---and uses them to process each type of node:
+It imports a handler
+for each type of special node we support---we will write those in a moment---and uses them to process each type of node:

 1. If the node is plain text, copy it to the output.

-2. If there is a handler for the node, call the handler's `open` or `close` method.
+1. If there is a handler for the node, call the handler's `open` or `close` method.

-3. Otherwise, open or close a regular tag.
+1. Otherwise, open or close a regular tag.

 <%- include('/inc/erase.html', {file: 'expander.js', key: 'skip'}) %>

-Checking to see if there is a handler for a particular node and getting that handler are straightforward:
+Checking to see if there is a handler for a particular node and getting that handler are straightforward---we just look at the node's attributes:

 <%- include('/inc/keep.html', {file: 'expander.js', key: 'handlers'}) %>